feathr-ai/feathr/docs/concepts/feature-generation.md

 ---

 # Feature Generation

-## Generating Features to Online Store

 User could utilize feature generation to pre-compute and materialize pre-defined features to online and/or offline storage.
 This is a common practice when the feature transformation is computation intensive.

+## Generating Features to Online Store
+When we need to serve the models online, we also need to serve the features online.
+We provide APIs to generate features to online storage for future consumption.
 For example:
 ```python
 client = FeathrClient()
 redisSink = RedisSink(table_name="nycTaxiDemoFeature")